 83% of our total emissions are based on actual data from our shops, offices and suppliers, and we have filled in missing emissions gaps with generic data, standing for the remaining 17% of our emissions.
 We conducted a customer survey to map the user habits of Nudie Jeans customers.
 By creating a baseline based primarily on actual data instead of generic data, we hope to be able to see the real changes we are working toward in our supply chain reflected in the numbers moving forward.
 In 2019, we collected data for 2018, in order to set 2018 as our base year.
 After finishing our mapping process and creating our baseline, we aim to set science-based targets (SBT) and build an action plan accordingly.

-At Nudie Jeans we are always working to minimize our emissions.
-We try to pack our goods in the most effective way and combine the deliveries from Tunisia with Italian production before transporting them to Sweden.
-We are working on our production planning to allow the suppliers to deliver according to the timeframe decided so we can ship as much as possible by sea freight and avoid airfreight where possible.
-Still, the carbon footprint created by the transport of our goods represents a large part of our environmental impact.
+Packing our goods in an effective way and combing deliveries from Tunisia with our Italian production before transporting it to Sweden is one solution we are working on to decrease our transportation emissions.
+We are also working on our production planning to allow suppliers to deliver according to agreed timeframes which in turn allows us to ship as much as possible by sea freight and avoid air freight where possible.
+Nevertheless, the carbon footprint created by the transportation of our goods represents a large part of our environmental impact.

 Our climate work is a journey; we are gradually developing our strategy and actions as our knowledge and possibilities around our climate initiatives expand.
 We gathered data in 2019 to establish 2018 as the base year, and our plan is to offset all our emissions in scope 1, 2, and 3 through carbon offsetting within 2020.